Penterep/ptwebdiscover/README.md

 [![penterepTools](https://www.penterep.com/external/penterepToolsLogo.png)](https://www.penterep.com/)

-# PTWEBDISCOVER
-> Web Source Discovery Tool
+## PTWEBDISCOVER - Web Source Discovery Tool

 ## Installation
 ```
 pip install ptwebdiscover
 ```

-## Add to PATH
+## Adding to PATH
-If you cannot invoke the script in your terminal, its probably because its not in your PATH.
-Fix it by running commands below.
+If you're unable to invoke the script from your terminal, it's likely because it's not included in your PATH.
+You can resolve this issue by executing the following commands, depending on the shell you're using:

-> Add to PATH for Bash
+For Bash Users
 ```bash
 echo "export PATH=\"`python3 -m site --user-base`/bin:\$PATH\"" >> ~/.bashrc
 source ~/.bashrc
 ```

-> Add to PATH for ZSH
+For ZSH Users
 ```bash
 echo "export PATH=\"`python3 -m site --user-base`/bin:\$PATH\"" >> ~/.zshrc
 source ~/.zshrc